TessavWalstijn/browser-agent/README-COLLECTION.md

 Before starting, please read our [Code of Conduct](./CODE_OF_CONDUCT./) and [Contributing Guidelines](./CONTRIBUTING_GUIDELINES.md) for detailed information and instructions on contributing to this repository.

-Please note that `browser-agent/collection` is a generated collection from the code-base of `browser-agent`
+Please note that `browser-agent-collection` is a generated collection from the code-base of `browser-agent`